Alfresco/docs-alfresco/transform-service/latest/config/index.md

 **Local Transforms** run in separate processes to the repository known as Transform Engines (or T-Engines for short).

-You can turn on (enable) and off (disable) Local and Transform Service transforms independently of each other by setting Alfresco global properties.
+You can turn on (enable) and off (disable) Local and Transform Service transforms independently of each other by settings in `alfresco-global.properties`.
 In the Content Services deployment, the Transform Service is disabled for the zip distribution but enabled for Docker Compose and Helm deployments by default.
-The repository will try to transform content using the Transform Service if possible, falling back to a Local Transform.
+The repository will try to transform content using the Transform Service if possible and if not it will fall back to a Local Transform.

 ```bash
 transform.service.enabled=true